dmulholl/ibis/readme.md

 Flock
 =====

 A lightweight template engine in Python.
-Can be used as a drop-in component in any text-processing application.
+Can be used as a drop-in component in text-processing applications.

 Sample syntax: